Why Erling Haaland Will Probably Be A Bust In 2022-23

 |3.31

-Compared to the prior two seasons, Grealish went from scoring 14 goals in 5,416’ for Villa, an average of 0.23 goals per 90’, which declined down to 3 goals in 1,910’ in his first campaign with City, or 0.14 goals per 90’.
+Compared to the prior two seasons, Grealish went from scoring 14 goals in 5,416’ for Villa, an average of 0.23 goals per 90’, down to just three goals in 1,910’ in his first campaign with City, a measly 0.14 goals per 90’.
 While the goal scoring decline was bad enough, the playmaking falloff was even worse.
-Grealish had totaled 19 assists the prior two seasons, an average of 0.32 assists per 90’.
-Surrounded by a vast array of talent on an explosive Man City team in 2021-22, Grealish somehow managed just 3 assists in 1,910’, translating to 0.14 assists per 90’.
+Grealish totaled 19 assists in his prior two seasons, an average of 0.32 assists per 90’.
+Surrounded by a vast array of talent on an explosive Man City team in 2021-22, Grealish somehow managed just three assists in 1,910’, translating to 0.14 assists per 90’.

 Why is this worrying for Haaland?
 Well, if you think Haaland somehow is more ready than Grealish was, Grealish was actually significantly older (25) starting his first season with City than Haaland (22) will be, plus unlike the incoming Borussia Dortmund transfer, Grealish was already fully acclimatized to the demands of the Premiership with two seasons of EPL play under his belt.
 And while I do not doubt that Guardiola and the City brass fully believe that Haaland will be a wonderful fit, don’t forget that Grealish cost $129.3m — the most ever spent by Manchester City on a transfer — and as mentioned essentially was picked over Harry Kane.
 It should not be diminished just how highly regarded Grealish was by Guardiola and the City brass who clearly also thought he would be the perfect match when bringing him in a year ago.

-THE TAKEAWAY: On balance, Manchester City are brilliant with their transfer implementation, and the wisdom of bringing in Haaland should not be doubted.
+THE TAKEAWAY: On balance, Man City is brilliant in transfer implementation, and the wisdom of bringing in Haaland should not be doubted.
 However, have we somehow erased last summer’s debacle from our memories?
 The extremely recent complete failure of attacker Grealish to bed in with City during his first season has to factor into our expectation regarding the level of Haaland’s likely effectiveness in the upcoming campaign, doesn’t it?

 THE BOTTOM LINE

-Nothing is 100% certain in life other than death, taxes and Jose Mourinho eventually laying waste to the team he is managing.
+Nothing is 100% certain in life other than death, taxes and Jose Mourinho eventually laying waste to whatever team he is managing.
 So I am not foolish enough to say that Haaland will definitively be a bust.
-The young star has registered an astronomical tally of 62 goals with 19 assists in 67 Bundesliga tilts for Borussia Dortmund over the past two and a half seasons, adding a stupendous 23 goals and 3 assists in 19 Champions League affairs covering the past three campaigns with RB Salzburg (of the Austrian Bundesliga) and Dortmund (German Bundesliga).
-Those mouth-watering numbers, combined with the appeal of joining what many consider the best attack in the world, make it very easy to understand why FPL managers and City fans are fawning all over Haaland.
+The young star has registered an astronomical tally of 62 goals plus 19 assists in 67 Bundesliga tilts for Borussia Dortmund over the past two and a half seasons, adding a stupendous 23 goals plus three assists in 19 Champions League affairs covering the past three campaigns with RB Salzburg (of the Austrian Bundesliga) and Dortmund (German Bundesliga).
+Those mouth-watering numbers, especially those last at the highest level of club football, combined with the appeal of joining what many consider the best attack in the world, make it very easy to understand why FPL managers and City fans are fawning all over Haaland.

 There is a wide range of legitimate possibilities for his delivery in FPL this upcoming season.
 Would I be shocked if the newcomer were a Sky Blue superstar performer immediately who scored 200+, 225+ or even 250+ points?
 No, of course not.
 Or could Haaland at least manage 175-199 points and provide a solid ROI for your outlay?
 Yes, naturally he could.

-I think Haaland is a phenomenal player and expect that he will be a wonderful fit at Man City... eventually, but not just yet.
-For Haaland to pay off at his price in FPL this upcoming season, he will need to be the second coming of Sergio Aguero from day one or close to it.
+I think Haaland is a phenomenal player and expect that he will be a wonderful fit at Man City... eventually, but probably not immediately.
+For Haaland to pay off at his price in FPL this upcoming season, he will need to be the second coming of Sergio Aguero from day one.
 But as we know, and as I have demonstrated regarding the recent history of Sky Blue and other top EPL teams’ incoming attacking transfers, it is not often easy to hit the ground running in the Prem.

+In an ideal, purely theoretical world, every situation would be considered exclusively on its own merits.
+In the real world of imperfect information though, we look at past examples (giving more weight to recent patterns) in order to provide context for future projections.

 If there were only a couple/few possible problem areas, I could surely shrug them off.
 But as you have seen above, there are many, many potential red flags.
 In fact, I have highlighted 11 of them — five regarding playing time and six in the performance realm.
 The staggering number of land mines taken in tandem is simply impossible to ignore.
 The way I see the situation, the voluminous array of potential downsides tips the scales, making it more likely that Haaland will end up somewhere in the territory of 100-174 points, which would put him squarely in the bust category given his dear price.